-The primary part of our mission is our children’s village, which provides food, housing, emotional support and educational opportunities to over 140 children.
-Baan Unrak children’s home, established in 1991 in Thailand by the Neohumanist Foundation, has given children and mothers a home and hope for a better future.
-Baan Unrak–or “House of Joy”– founded by Didi Ananda Devamala from Verona, Italy, and Didi Ananda Anuraga from Norway, provides a home and education to some 140 children and gainful employment to single mothers.
-You can learn more about Baan Unrak on their website: www.baanunrak.org
+The Children’s Village provides food, housing, emotional support, and educational opportunities to over 130 children.
+Baan Unrak Children’s Home, established in 1991 in Thailand by the Neohumanist Foundation, has given children and mothers a home and hope for a better future.
+Baan Unrak provides a home and education to children and gainful employment to single mothers.

-Founded in 2005, our fully-accredited primary school develops the physical, mental, emotional and spiritual capacities of each child.
+In 2005, a fully accredited primary school was created to develop the physical, mental, emotional, and spiritual capacities of each child.
 Today, the school educates over 250 children from our children’s home and the community.

 Baan Unrak helps mothers earn income and support their children.
-A sewing and weaving center was set up in 1995 with the support of the British Embassy and the New Zealand Embassy to provide employment to abandoned mothers.
-The center produces scarves, textiles and ready-to-wear clothing, and provides destitute mothers with stable employment.
+A sewing and weaving center was set up in 1995 with the support of the British Embassy and the New Zealand Embassy to provide vocational training and employment to abandoned mothers.
+The center produces scarves, textiles, and ready-to-wear clothing, and provides destitute mothers with stable employment.